 Five cops suspended over custodial death of 26-yr-old man

-Five policemen were on Tuesday suspended in connection with the custodial death of a 26- year-old man in Mumbai, an official said.
-Vijay Singh, a resident of the Sion area who worked as a medical representative in a pharmaceutical firm, died after he was detained at the Wadala Truck Terminus police station for questioning in an assault case on Sunday.
+Five policemen, including two junior officers, were on Tuesday suspended in connection with the alleged custodial death of a 26-year-old man in Mumbai, an official said.
+Vijay Singh, a resident of Sion area who worked as a medical representative in a pharmaceutical firm, died after he was detained at the Wadala Truck Terminus police station for questioning in an assault case on Sunday.

-The victim's family has alleged that he was beaten to death in police custody.
-A police inspector, a sub-inspector and three constables of Wadala TT police station have been suspended after an inquiry into the incident, a police spokesperson said.
+The victim's family members and his friend alleged that he was beaten to death in police custody.
+"An assistant police inspector, a sub-inspector and three constables of the Wadala TT police station have been suspended after an inquiry into the incident," a police spokesperson said.

+The suspended officers are Salim Khan, an assistant police inspector, and Sandeep Kadam, a sub-inspector, the police said.
+The incident is being treated as a case of custodial death and the crime branch has started probing it, he said.

+The post-mortem was being done at the state-run J J Hospital in the presence of a metropolitan magistrate and guidelines of the National Human Rights Commission (NHRC) were being followed, the official added.
+According to the police, Singh was released after he complained of chest pain and collapsed at the gate of the police station.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)